nf-core/smrnaseq/docs/output.md

 ## Bowtie2

-[Bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml) is used to align the reads to user defined databases of contaminants.
+[Bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml) is used to align the reads to user-defined databasesof contaminants.

 MultiQC reports the number of reads that were removed by each of the contaminant databases.